California Man Reportedly Shoots Wife And Two Kids Dead, Before Killing Himself

 — infowe (@infowe) January 6, 2018

 Michael Birnkrant worked as a driver for a movie studio.
-While his wife, Amy, a former public school teacher managed a day care out of their home called Amy’s Corner.
+While his wife, Amy, a former public school teacher managed a daycare out of their home called Amy’s Corner.
 Neighbors revealed that the pre-school taught more than a dozen children in the area.
 They described it as a “beautiful preschool” were the kids had plenty of fun.

 Cindy Rolow, a neighbor who lives five doors from the Birnkrants said she was shocked when she heard the news, adding that she often spotted father and son walking holding hands.
 “We always thought that was cute,” she said.